dominicdongwuxing/mnem/README.md

 ## Project overview

-A detailed description of the project can be found in report.pdf.
+A detailed description of the project can be found in Report.pdf.
 In short, the raw scRNA-seq gene expression data was pre-processed into normalized transformed data using the function *preprocessData*, which was then processed into logodds data using the function *computeLogodd*. which is the input data for M&NEM modelling.
 Both normalized transformed data and logodds data can be found in *result/data*.

 Next, a range of hyper-parameters for M&NEM were tuned for this dataset, and the result from the best set of hyper-parameters was analyzed.
 M&NEM inferred two components (i.e., sub-populations) with equal mixture weights, and each component has a distinctive network structure.
 Hard clustering assigned 52.6% and 47.4% of cells into each component respectively.